4R3B3LatH34R7/Choropleth-Map-of-Myanmar/README.md

 This button simply commit all 330 townships (in other words, the whole country) into Committed Selection Window for further processing.</br>
 ###### 1.2.8 CommandButton - Select from Range
 This button was meant to allow selection of listitems in the listview based on a selection made on a worksheet range.</br>
-It is similar to Load fr Range button on Exported Selections window but only for selection purposes, however, it is currently not yet implemented.</br>
+It is similar to _Load fr Range_ button on Exported Selections window but only for selection purposes without actually loading the WorkSheet range data into the Committed Selections window.
+At the time of writing this README.md, itt is not yet implemented.</br>
 ###### 1.2.9 ToggleButton - Tables
 ![ListView Exported Selections](images/LV_SRDTTS_Exported_Selections.png)
-This buttons was named as Tables because it shows the list of the Tables in the WorkSheet Ranges that were exported from _[Committed Selections](https://github.com/NLYinMaung/Choropleth-Map-of-Myanmar#126-commandbutton---commit)_ window.</br>
+This buttons was named as Tables because it shows the list of the Tables in the WorkSheet Ranges that were exported from the EXPORT button under the frame _toSheet_ on _[Committed Selections](https://github.com/NLYinMaung/Choropleth-Map-of-Myanmar#126-commandbutton---commit)_ window.</br>
+Further info on the Exported Selections window shall be presented in its own section.</br>
+###### 1.2.10 Frame - Map
+This frame was there for a place holder for the 3 CheckBoxes.<br>
+1. Show
+      Changes the visibility of the map.
+Also enables/disables the remaining 2 CheckBoxes.</br>
+      Also changes the visibility of _MoveMap_ button and the frame _Shape_ containing _Details_ and _Identify_ buttons with the latter still disabled until the _Select_ CheckBox was checked.</br>
+2. Identify
+      Allows visual identification, of the clicked listitem in the listview, as represented by a green shape in the map.</br>
+      It still does not allow direct selection of a shape using the mouse.</br>
+3. Select
+      Allows a single mapshape to be selected.</br>
+      Also enables the _Identify_ Toggle Button.</br>
+###### 1.2.11 ToggleButton - MoveMap
+Not visible unless the _Show_ CheckBox under the frame _Map_ was checked.
+###### 1.2.12 Frame - Shape
+Only visible after the _Show_ CheckBox under the frame _Map_ was checked.
+Container for the ToggleButtons:
+1. Details
+2. Identify
+###### 1.2.13 ToggleButton - Details
+Opens the Shapes Details window.</br>
+###### 1.2.14 ToggleButton - Identify
+Opens the Shapes Details window if not opened yet if and when a shape was selected on the map using mouse.</br>